need47/fselector/README.md

  **3. normalization and discretization before feature selection**

- In addition to the algorithms designed for continous feature, one can apply those deisgned for discrete feature after (optionally normalization and) discretization
+ In addition to the algorithms designed for continuous feature, one can apply those deisgned for discrete feature after (optionally normalization and) discretization